What is the Process of TUPE?

 Service Provision Change

-- Subcontracts a service by hiring a contractor to do work on its behalf by either initial or first-generation outsourcing.
+Service provision change occurs when a business:- Subcontracts a service by hiring a contractor to do work on its behalf by either initial or first-generation outsourcing.

 - Brings the service back internally from an external contractor – in-sourcing.